New iPadOS 15: features, release date and what you need to know

 The iOS 'Notes' app has turned into Google Docs, by the sounds of it.
 You can tag people into documents, see a revision history and more.

-One actual new improvement is the ability to easily bring up an app by swiping up on the home screen with the Apple Pencil, giving you a way to easily sketch a note or write down an idea.
+One other new improvement is the ability to easily bring up the Notes app by swiping up on the screen with the Apple Pencil, giving you a way to easily sketch a note or write down an idea.

+You can use this while another app is on the main screen, and then copy some data from the app that's open, like the URL of a website.

 iPadOS 15 new apps